micro-manager/micro-manager/DeviceAdapters/PCO_Generic/readme.txt

 <somewhere>..\3rdparty\pco\windows.

-Please copy the following files into the MicroManager folder: pcocnv.dll
+Please copy the following files into the MicroManager folder: pco_cnv.dll, pco_cdlg.dll

+With a PixelFly or SensiCam you're ready to go.

-In case you've got a pco.camera series you'll have to copy the interface files to the MicroManager folder.
+In case you've got a pco.camera (e.g. pco.1200hs, pco.1600...) series you'll
+have to copy the interface files to the MicroManager folder.

 These files are needed for all interfaces: sc2_cam.dll